 A "carried" interest is the interest in partnership profits that a general partner receives from the investing partners for managing the investment and taking on the entrepreneurial risk of the venture.
 Carried interest may be taxed as ordinary income or capital gain depending on the character of the income generated by the partnership.
 Lawmakers have introduced various proposals to change the tax treatment of carried interest since 2007.
-In the Tax Cuts and Jobs Act of 2017, Congress created a three-year holding period requirement in order for carried interest to qualify for the reduced long-term capital gains rate.
+In the Tax Cuts and Jobs Act of 2017, Congress created a three- year holding period requirement in order for carried interest to qualify for the reduced long-term capital gains rate.

-Legislation introduced by Representative Bill Pascrell (D-NJ), the Ending Wall Street Tax Giveaway Act (H.R.
-2686), would convert virtually all carried interest income attributable to gain from the sale of real estate to ordinary income subject to both ordinary income tax rates and self-employment taxes.
+In the last Congress, the Carried Interest Fairness Act (Representative Bill Pascrell, D-NJ) would have converted virtually all carried interest income attributable to gain from the sale of real estate to ordinary income subject to both ordinary income tax rates and self-employment taxes.